- Safety Plans

 In the event of an incident that requires First Aid, only a Certified Attendant may administer First Aid.
 If there is no Certified Attendant present, students should call 911.
 The Mobile First Aid Unit will go to the patient’s location and respond to any first aid issue, no matter how minor.
 The Vancouver Fire Department has been contracted to provide mobile First Aid for UBC Faculty, Staff and Paid Students (604-822-4444).

 Student teams are often required to carry Liability Insurance in order to compete in events or test their projects in certain facilities.
-UBC provides student teams with Liability Insurance.
-To request a certificate of insurance for your team, please email UBC Risk Management Services via Blossom Sobrinho (email@example.com).
-Be sure to include the facility that is requesting the certificate of insurance, what specifically they require, and the dates which the facility will be used.
+UBC may provide student teams with Liability Insurance.
+To request a certificate of insurance for your team, plan in advance a minimum of 2 weeks lead time.
+Contact the Engineering Design Team Coordinator (firstname.lastname@example.org) with information including: the facility requesting the certificate of insurance, any specific terms that are required, and the dates which the facility will be used.

 Student Team Safety Funding